BLACKTAIL MOUNTAIN TRAIL #292

 The old lookout tower is long gone, but the fire finder, or alidade, still stands.
 The alidade is a round platter in which the map of the area was on.

-It rotated like a compass, to allow the staffer to pin point its direction.
+It rotated like a compass, to allow the staffer to pin point the fires direction.
 When the fire lookout person spotted a fire, they called in the angle from their location.
 Other lookouts would do the same, and eventually the exact location was fixed.

 Altho there isn’t a map left, it is a very cool tool to look at.